AlysY/AlysY/README.md

 I am a researcher passionate about conserving biodiversity.
 I employ quantitative tools and data-driven approaches to understand and protect ecosystems and species at broad spatial scales.

-I work as a Research Fellow with the [Global Ecology Lab](https://www.globalecologylab.org/) at at [James Cook University](https://www.jcu.edu.au/) and am a PhD candidate with the [Conservation Science lab](https://conservationscience.org.au/) at [Deakin University](https://www.deakin.edu.au/).
+I work as a Research Fellow with the [Global Ecology Lab](https://www.globalecologylab.org/) at at [James Cook University](https://www.jcu.edu.au/) and am a PhD candidate with the [Conservation Science lab](https://conservationscience.org.au/) and [Planet A lab](https://www.planet-a.earth/)at [Deakin University](https://www.deakin.edu.au/).
 I also work as a Research Assistant with [ACEFA](https://acefa-hubs.github.io/) at [The University of Melbourne](https://www.unimelb.edu.au/).
-My research focuses on the biogeography, ecology, and remote sensing, often using large spatial datasets.
+Previously, I worked as a research assistant at [CSIRO](https://www.csiro.au/en/) to [understand antimicrobial resistance](https://research.csiro.au/amr-hotspots/).
+My research focuses on the biogeography, ecology, and remote sensing, often using large datasets.

-🔭 My work spans a range of biodiversity and conservation issues, including:
+🔭 My work spans a range of biodiversity issues and quantitative approaches, including:

 - Identifying critical locations for threatened species breeding ([see publication](https://zslpublications.onlinelibrary.wiley.com/doi/abs/10.1111/acv.12763))
 - Developing species distribution models to support shoreline restoration ([see publication](https://www.sciencedirect.com/science/article/abs/pii/S2352485523000464))